 People were involved in personalising their own bedrooms and living areas so that they had items around them that they treasured and had meaning to them.
-All of the people living at the home wanted to show us their bedrooms and in turn showed us personalised items and pictures that had importance to them.
-One person told us "I love my room" and went on show us some new clothes they had purchased and pictures on their wall of a gardening project they had been involved in.
+It was clear from the people who showed us their bedrooms that they had been decorated and personalised to their liking.
+One person said "I moved to a bigger room, I think I have the best bedroom now."

 Care plans included people's preferences and choices about how they wanted their care to be given and we saw this was respected.
 Staff understood the importance of respecting people's rights and people were supported to dress in their personal style.
 People who used the service all had different interests and we saw staff interacting and discussing a wide range of topics and giving practical support to people.

 Staff understood the need to respect people's confidentiality and understood not to discuss issues in public or disclose information to people who did not need to know.
 Any information that needed to be passed on about people was placed in a staff communication book which was a confidential document or discussed at staff handovers which were conducted in private.

 People's privacy and dignity were respected by the care staff.
 Care staff made sure bedroom and toilet doors were kept closed when they attended to people's personal care needs.
 People were assisted to their room whenever they needed support that was inappropriate in a communal area.
-Staff said "It is so important to respect people's privacy and dignity; I treat people how I would like to be treated."
+Staff said "I always respect people's dignity, it must be hard for people having personal care and I always try and remember that."

 There was information on advocacy services which was available for people and their relatives to view.
-No-one currently living at the home used an independent advocate but staff were knowledgeable about how to refer people to advocacy services and what advocacy services could offer people.
+No-one currently living at the home used an independent advocate but the home was involved with a local advocacy group and supported them with coffee mornings to help with fundraising.
+Staff were knowledgeable about how to refer people to advocacy services and what advocacy services could offer people.

 Visitors, such as relatives and people's friends, were encouraged and made welcome.
 The manager told us that people's families could visit when they want and they could speak with them in the lounge area or their bedrooms.
-One relative said "They have an open door policy, we can visit any time of day and we don't have to contact them in advance; that reassures me they have nothing to hide."
+One visitor said "It's an open door policy here; I am always made to feel welcome."